-Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls X-Men Director Abusive
+Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls ‘X-Men’ Director Abusive

 The supposed incident with Page was not the only controversial incident involving Ratner on the set.
 According to Page, Ratner also said “degrading things” to other women.

-“I remember a woman walking by the monitor as he made a comment about her “flappy p@ssy,” Page said in her post.
+“I remember a woman walking by the monitor as he made a comment about her ‘flappy p@ssy,'” Page said in her post.

 Ellen Page, thank you. https://t.co/wpT7I9vFsL pic.twitter.com/cHdDCe4QDj